Jump out the shower. Pubes are looking a bit bushy. Attack them with some kitchen scissors.

 "The Beatles used to practice down here," I explain.
 "Though they were known as The Quarrymen back then."

-Natasha looks on in awe as I continue my lecture with more Fab facts.
+Natasha looks on in awe as I continue my lecture with more Fab Four facts.

 She eventually changes the subject by probing me on my worst habits.
 Can't say sniffing the toilet paper after each wipe.